Our Local Projects Fund is a grant scheme that helps communities deliver their ambitions. Here's the guidance you need to apply for funding.

 - An acknowledgement that the grant award is a one off and does not imply a commitment to any future funding.
 Repeat requests within the same financial year will not be considered.

-- The applicant providing an end of grant report to the Ward Councillor on how the money has been spent and what outcomes were achieved
+- The applicant providing an End of Grant report to the District Cpuncil on how the money has been spent and what outcomes were achieved

 Applicants are also asked to note that the District Council is not able to undertake feasibility work to assess the merits of an initiative/project, nor to assist applicants in making their bid beyond advising on the application process.

-Please note that there are no rights of appeal against decisions made by ward Councillors.
+Please note that there are no rights of appeal against decisions made by Councillors.